 There are no P-Asserted-Identity header(s) present, and the From header does not contain a tel URI identity with a valid telephone number.

-The "dest" claim "tn" value shall be derived using the following rules:
+For a "dest" claim of type "tn", the value shall be derived using the following rules:

 The canonicalized value of the TN in the To header field value shall be used as the telephone identity.